magicmq/pyspigot-documentation/docs/pyspigot/quickstartproject.md

 ### Running The Project

 If you did everything correctly, the project should automatically load on server start.
-This is expected; PySpigot will automatically load and run all scripts and projects in the `scripts` and `projects` folders when the plugin loads.
+This is normal behavior- PySpigot will automatically load and run all scripts and projects in the `scripts` and `projects` folders when the plugin loads (except if a script/project is disabled or has `auto-load` set to `false`).

 Alternatively, if the server is already running and the PySpigot plugin is loaded and enabled, you can load and run the project with the load command: